-- In the meantime, cook the noodles, wash and prepare the vegetables, and dice the tofu and/or vegan chick'n.
+- In the meantime, cook the noodles, wash and prepare the vegetables, and dice the tofu and/or vegan chicken.

 - Place the pot on a portable burner on the table and let it simmer.
-Place the vegetables, noodles, and tofu around it and enjoy!
-Each guess can cook the veggies of their choice for a few minutes in the pot.
-Fill your bowl with noodles, top with tofu, veggies, and pour hot broth over it.
+Place the vegetables, noodles, and tofu around it, and enjoy!
+Each guest can cook the veggies of their choice for a few minutes in the pot.
+Fill your bowl with noodles, top with tofu, veggies, and pour hot broth over them.